Welcome to your Fort Campbell Weather FAQ site!

 Black: Road conditions are extremely hazardous and pose high risk.
 Roads made hazardous by heavy snow, extreme sheet ice, heavy flooding or greatly reduced visibility with most primary roads impassable.
 POV travel is highly discouraged and should only be considered in emergent situations.

-Inclement Weather personnel are those employees who are required to come to work because of the weather, or in spite of the weather.
+Mission Essential personnel are those employees who are required to come to work because of the weather, or in spite of the weather.
 Examples include health care workers, roads and grounds crews, and some other positions.
-If you are emergency essential, or weather essential – you should know.
-For Department of the Army civilians, this will be annotated on your position description, and should have been explained to you when you were hired.
+If you are mission essential, you should know.
+For Department of the Army civilians, you will be informed in writing and this should have been explained to you when you were hired.
 If you have questions about your particular status, call your immediate supervisor.

 Ask your supervisor.
-Personnel who are emergency essential or weather essential should be notified when they are hired of their status.
-Emergency essential personnel include, but are not limited to: Emergency Services employees, roads and grounds crews, cooks in some facilities, some day care workers, and airfield employees when directed.
+Personnel who are mission essential should be notified when they are hired of their status.
+Mission essential personnel include, but are not limited to: Emergency Services employees, roads and grounds crews, cooks in some facilities, some day care workers, and airfield employees when directed.
 If in doubt, call your direct supervisor.

 My wife is a Nurse, does she have to work?

 Health care providers are emergency and weather essential.
 Call your supervisor to ask for clarification.

 My wife is a school teacher, does she have to work?